MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 32. On the **Your sensitivity label was created** page, choose **Don't create a policy yet** and then select **Done**.

-33. In the **Create auto-labeling policy** pane appears, close it now.

-34. Now it's time to publish the **PII** label.
+33. Now it's time to publish the **PII** label.
 On the **Information protection** window, the **Labels** tab is displayed by default.
 In the list of labels, if the **PII** label does not appear, select **Refresh** on the menu bar.
 Once the **PII** label appears, select the check box that appears to the left of it.

-35. Select the **Publish label** option that appears in the menu bar above the list of labels.
+34. Select the **Publish label** option that appears in the menu bar above the list of labels.
 This initiates a **Create policy** wizard.

-36. In the **Create policy** wizard, on the **Choose sensitivity labels to publish** page, the **PII** label is already listed, so select **Next**.
+35. In the **Create policy** wizard, on the **Choose sensitivity labels to publish** page, the **PII** label is already listed, so select **Next**.

-37. On the **Publish to users and groups** page, you can either select **All** users and groups, or you can select specific users and groups.
+36. On the **Publish to users and groups** page, you can either select **All** users and groups, or you can select specific users and groups.
 Select **Choose user or group**.

-38. A **Users and groups** pane appears that displays all the Adatum users and groups.
+37. A **Users and groups** pane appears that displays all the Adatum users and groups.
 Hover your mouse to the left of the **Name** column heading and select the check box that appears.
 This will automatically select all the check boxes.
 Select **Done**.

-39. On the **Publish to users and groups** page, select **Next**.
+38. On the **Publish to users and groups** page, select **Next**.

-40. On the **Policy settings** page, select the **Users must provide a justification to remove a label or lower its classification** check box, and then select **Next**.
+39. On the **Policy settings** page, select the **Users must provide a justification to remove a label or lower its classification** check box, and then select **Next**.

-41. On the **Apply a default label to documents** page, select the **Apply this default label to documents** field.
+40. On the **Apply a default label to documents** page, select the **Apply this default label to documents** field.
 Select **PII** in the drop-down menu that appears, and then select **Next**.

-42. On the **Apply a default label to emails** page, select the **Apply this default label to emails** field.
+41. On the **Apply a default label to emails** page, select the **Apply this default label to emails** field.
 Select **PII** in the drop-down menu that appears, and then select **Next**.

-43. On the **Apply a default label to Power BI content** page, select the **Apply this default label to Power BI content** field.
+42. On the **Apply a default label to Power BI content** page, select the **Apply this default label to Power BI content** field.
 Select **PII** in the drop-down menu that appears, and then select **Next**.

-44. On the **Name your policy** page, enter **PII Policy** in the **Name** field, and then enter (or copy and paste) the following description for this sensitivity label policy: **The purpose of this policy is to detect sensitive information such as ABA bank routing numbers and US social security numbers in emails and documents, and to encrypt this information when it's discovered.
+43. On the **Name your policy** page, enter **PII Policy** in the **Name** field, and then enter (or copy and paste) the following description for this sensitivity label policy: **The purpose of this policy is to detect sensitive information such as ABA bank routing numbers and US social security numbers in emails and documents, and to encrypt this information when it's discovered.
 The user must provide an explanation for removing the classification label.** Select **Next**.

-45. On the **Review and finish** page, review the information you entered.
+44. On the **Review and finish** page, review the information you entered.
 If anything needs to be corrected, select the corresponding **Edit** option and make the necessary corrections.
 When all information is correct, select **Submit**.

-46. On the **New policy created** page, select **Done**.
+45. On the **New policy created** page, select **Done**.

-**STOP!!** As mentioned at the start of this lab exercise, now that you have created a sensitivity label and assigned it to the default policy, you must wait 24 hours for the label and label policy to propagate through the system before you can perform the next two tasks in this exercise.

-**Do NOT proceed to the next task!** You can continue with the training course and perform the next series of lab exercises.
-However, when you reach a good break time tomorrow, you should return to this lab exercise and complete Tasks 3 and 4.
-In Task 3, when you get to step 14, if you do NOT see the **Sensitivity** group in the Word ribbon, then you must wait until such time that it appears.

-**IMPORTANT: The appearance of the Sensitivity group in the Word ribbon is the indicator as to whether the sensitivity label has completed its behind-the-scenes provisioning,** at which time you can complete tasks 3 and 4 of this lab exercise.

-### Task 3 – Assign your Sensitivity Label to a document
+### Task 3 – Assign a Sensitivity Label to a document

-In this exercise you will use the Sensitivity label that you created in the previous task to classify a document.
-For this task, you will sign into Microsoft 365 as Alex Wilber, who is a regular user without any elevated privileges.

-**IMPORTANT:** You should not perform this task until you have waited 24 hours since you completed the prior task.
-After creating the sensitivity label and label policy in task 2, it takes 24 hours for the label and label policy to propagate through the Microsoft 365 system.
+As the instructions at the start of this lab indicated, you can't test the sensivity label policy that you just created in the prior task.
+It will take up to 24 hours for that label policy to propagate through Microsoft 365 before it appears in Microsft Word, Outlook, and so on.

-**You will know when the propagation is complete and that you can continue with this task when you get to step 14 and you see the Sensitivity label group in the Word ribbon.** If this group does not appear, then the label provisioning process has not finished.
-If this occurs, then wait until your next break time in class and check this again.
+**Important:** The label and label policy that you will test in these next two tasks will be the label and label policy that were created when you ran the PowerShell script in Lab 1 on the first day of class.

+**Note:** The label and label policy that you created in the prior task  have the same exact settings as the label and label policy that were created when you ran the PowerShell script in Lab 1.
+The only difference between the two labels and the two policies should be their names.
+The names of these labels and label policies are:

+- The label that you created in the prior task was titled **PII**.
+- The label that was created by the script that you ran in Lab 1 was titled **PII - V1**.
+- The label policy that you created in the prior task was titled **PII Policy**.
+- The label policy that was created by the script that you ran in Lab 1 was titled **PII Policy - V1**.

+As you test the **PII - V1** label and the **PII Policy - V1** label policy in these next two tasks, you should see the same results that you configured in the **PII** label and **PII Policy** label policy.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. To validate the sensitivity label that you created in the prior task, you must first sign out of Microsoft 365 as Holly and sign back in as Alex Wilber. <br/>
+2. To validate the sensitivity label that you created and published when you ran the PowerShell script in Lab 1 on the first day of class, you must first sign out of Microsoft 365 as Holly and sign back in as Alex Wilber. <br/>

 	In your Edge browser, select the **Microsoft 365 admin center** tab, and then select the circle with Holly Dickson's HD initials in the upper right corner of the screen.
 In the **Holly Dickson** window, select **Sign out**.